Black-Rider/Google-App-Script-Tutorials/README.md

  <p>4- Sheet selection two methods of selecting a sheet or spreadsheet by its ID or URL </p>
 <p>5- sheetinasheet.txt file has method for creating sheet with a spreadsheet programatically.</P>
 <p>6- checkerboard.txt has method of printing checkerboard pattern on sheet column by selecting range or getRange()</p>
+<p>7- Multi level status change drop down menu for use of Procurement Tracker.